-People who want to apply for a driver's license or learner's permit will need to present the following documents to the DMV:
+Individuals who want to apply for a driver's license, learner's permit, or state ID card will need to present the following documents to the DMV:

 All documents must be originals.

 Proof of Identity